Pylons/pyramid_cookbook/templates/customrenderers.rst

 Custom Renderers
 ----------------

-Pyramid supports completely custom renderers, alongside the :ref:`default renderers <pyramid:built_in_renderers>` shipped with Pyramid.
+Pyramid supports custom renderers, alongside the :ref:`default renderers <pyramid:built_in_renderers>` shipped with Pyramid.

-Here's a basic CSV renderer to output a csv file to the browser.
+Here's a basic comma-separated value (CSV) renderer to output a CSV file to the browser.
 Add the following to a ``renderers.py`` module in your application (or anywhere else you'd like to place such things):

 .. code-block:: python